 Learn to build thriving communities through innovative and regenerative sustainable practices with a part-time hybrid degree in sustainable development.

 - Read More

-In recent decades, economic disparity and environmental destruction have become ever more pronounced.
+In recent decades, economic disparity, social tension, and environmental destruction have become ever more pronounced.
 Learn how current economic systems, policy structures, and beliefs have led to today’s growing inequality, poverty, and unsustainable use of natural resources.
 Discover and be inspired by innovative and regenerative solutions being developed all over the world.
-You’ll also get the skills to create change to help societies and ecologies thrive.
+Through this unique program, you will acquire the skills to create real change that can help societies, communities, and ecologies thrive.

 What you’ll learn

 Lasting change requires participation from all interested parties.
-Learn the tools of participatory inquiry and design to develop collaborative solutions that benefit multiple stakeholders.
+Acquire the skills of inquiry, project design, leadership, and monitoring and evaluation to develop collaborative solutions that benefit local communities and ecologies.

 Identify gaps in current sustainable development policy and how innovative eco-social design can be applied in these areas.